jgseong/note/README.md

 # note

-Repository of Jgseong's note.
+Repository for Jgseong's note.

-Powered by MkDocs
+Deployed by github-page powered by MkDocs